-Roy Burner (Minister of the Gospel)
+W R Burner (Minister of the Gospel)

 The city of Samaria, built on a mountain, a strong fortified city, thought themselves to be safe; confident in their own strength, wealth, and might.
-We are living in a time that those who are at ease in Zion have no concern towards the overflowing rush of ungodliness that is sweeping many lands; taking the very breath of righteousness and holiness away from the church, as it indulges in worldliness with all its attributes and allurements.
+We are living in a time that those who are at ease in Zion have no concern towards the overflowing rush of ungodliness that is sweeping many lands; taking the very breath of righteousness and holiness away from the church, indulging in worldliness with all its attributes and allurements.

-A man of God noted: We are living in a very permissive day when the religious world is so tolerant to most any and all kinds of standards and lifestyles.
+It was noted that we are living in a very permissive day when the religious world is so tolerant to most any and all kinds of standards and lifestyles.
 This permissiveness and tolerance is the result of a self-willed and carnal minded society.

-As a result of such tolerance and permissiveness, there are many churches, and even dominations, which have altered their teachings, their standards, and even their interpretations of the Scriptures to please, to comply with and accommodate this permissive and tolerant society.
+As a result of such tolerance and permissiveness, there are many churches, and even dominations, which have altered their teachings, their standards, and even their interpretations of the Scriptures to please, to comply with, and accommodate this permissive and tolerant society.
 Very few people this day hold to their heart's convictions.
 They change to blend in with their environment.

 Those words have become even more meaningful today; as we see many at ease in Zion, blinded by the onrush of ungodly activity that is consuming many lands.

-A Sunday school commentary noted: If God were to take the Holy Ghost (that of His Spirit) away from the church today, 95 percent of what we are doing would continue and no one would know the difference.
+It was noted that if God were to take the Holy Ghost (that of His Spirit) away from the church today, 95 percent of what we are doing would continue and no one would know the difference.
 If God had taken away the Holy Ghost from the early church, 95 percent of what they were doing would have ceased and everybody would have known the difference.

 Sometime prior to his death, General Booth of the Salvation Army, uttered this significant prophecy: I consider that the chief dangers that confront the coming century will be Religion without the Holy Ghost; Christianity without God; Forgiveness without regeneration; Morality without God; and Heaven without Hell.

 Is the traditional church slowing dying out as modernized churches offer secular entertainment, words that tickle the ear rather than telling people what they need to hear; to awaken them from being at ease in Zion?
-A motivational speaker will never replace a Spirit-filled man of God proclaiming God's Unadulterated Word!
+A motivational speaker will never replace a Spirit-filled man of God proclaiming God's Unadulterated (Pure) Word!

 Being at ease in Zion has brought about sweeping changes that are not for the better.
-Scripture reveals: Seeing you know these things beforehand, beware, lest you also, being led away with the error of the wicked, fall from your own steadfastness.
+Scripture reveals: Seeing you know these things before (beforehand), beware, lest you also, being led away with the error of the wicked, fall from your own steadfastness.
 But grow in grace, and in the knowledge of our Lord, and Savior Jesus Christ (2 Peter 3:17-18).

-Words of a quote: Do not take a fence down before you know the reason why it was put up?
+An anonymous quote: Do not take a fence down before you know the reason why it was put up?
 Many today are attempting to tear down the fence of the righteousness of God; towards acceptance of ungodly ways, without first seeing why the need for such was placed there in the first place.
 There is an inroad towards acceptance of worldly guidelines that is not of God; but of man, with tolerance becoming the norm of the day!

 Heaven is the habitation of his holiness and glory; His desire to His church and people; His heart is set upon them, and dwelling among them; they being built up an habitation for God through the Spirit of God.